top of page

 OR....Simply Rest

-Sometimes the most radical act of self-care is doing nothing at all.
-Permit yourself to rest without guilt.
+Sometimes the most radical act of self care is doing nothing at all.
+Permit yourself to rest and relax without guilt.

 Final Thoughts

-Self-care doesn't have to be expensive or complicated.
+Self care doesn't have to be expensive or complicated.
 It's about tuning into what you need and permitting yourself to prioritise your wellbeing.
 Whether that's moving your body, being in nature, connecting with others, or simply resting.
-I hope this list saves you from the doom scroll and gets you straight to feeling better.
+I hope this list saves you from the doom scroll and gets you on a path to feeling rested and restored.

 bottom of page